 Once you have a suggested price from Kelley Blue Book or Edmunds, go to Craigslist and see what your competition looks like.
-Do a search on your make and model of car to see what similar cars are listed for and how many listings you are competing with.
+Search for your make and model of car to see what similar cars are listed for and how many listings you are competing with.
 This will help you sanity check your price.
-Once you have a figure in mind, price your car about $500 higher so you have room to negotiate.
+Once you have a figure in mind, price your car about $500 higher, so you have room to negotiate.
 Remember, cars that are priced to sell quickly are usually right at or just under the Kelley Blue Book recommendation.

 Place Your Ad in Classifieds on Craigslist